-PARIS (AP) — David Bowie was famed as much for his image and powerful influence on fashion design as he was for his music.
+On what would have been David Bowie's 70th birthday, we look back at an artist that was famed as much for his image and powerful influence on fashion design as he was for his music.
 From the much-copied lightning flash face paint of Aladdin Sane, the oversize shoulders and white shirt collars of "Thin White Duke" to the trilby hat and floppy fringe of the alien he played in the movie "The Man Who Fell to Earth," Bowie for decades boldly broke boundaries in style and gender with his influential looks.
 Then there was, of course, 1972's flame-orange haired Ziggy Stardust — his most recognizable invention.

-While Bowie died of cancer at age 69 on Sunday after just having released a new album, he is as alive and young as ever on the high fashion catwalks.
-Bowie "was a great artist and a timeless fashion icon... who will remain a reference," Chanel designer Karl Lagerfeld told the Associated Press.
+While Bowie died of cancer at age 69 on January 10, 2016 after just having released a new album, he is as alive as ever on the high fashion catwalks.
+Bowie "was a great artist and a timeless fashion icon... who will remain a reference," Chanel designer Karl Lagerfeld told the Associated Press in light of Bowie's passing.
 Such was Bowie's unique style that by 1992, when he married Somali-American fashion model Iman, his "relationship to fashion had already been sealed long before," according to prominent fashion blogger Diane Pernet.

 Jean Paul Gaultier, Dior, Saint Laurent and Dries Van Noten and fashion-conscious actresses such as Tilda Swinton all owe Bowie a lot.
 The check list includes bold hair color, sometimes slicked back, golden makeup, high shoulders, space themes, wide lapels on big monochrome or yellow jackets or sheeny playsuits with a deep cleavage.

 Trends in recent seasons have turned the clocks back to the glam rock of the 1970s and '80s — a Bowie signature.